fuzzco/fuzznuxt/README.md

 </ul>
 ```

+### Scripts

+#### Fonts

+Fuzznuxt comes with a script to make font preparation easier.

+1. Select all formats, then drag and drop all fonts you want on your site to the uploader on [onlinefontconverter](https://onlinefontconverter.com).
+1. Select "Download all attachments".
+1. Drag the downloaded `arcive.zip` to the root directory of your Fuzznuxt project.
+1. Run `npm run fonts`.
+This will execute `bash/fonts.sh`, which will unzip and organize the fonts from the `arcive.zip` file into the `static/fonts` folder and remove the `arcive.zip` file.

 ## SEO Setup

-This template uses the following structure in Prismic on the global site settings and each custom page type:
+This template uses a special structure in Prismic on the global site settings and each custom page type.
+To install, copy the following JSON to the JSON editor on your Prismic `Setting` and `Page` types, after the `Main` sidebar on each one:

 ```
 "SEO" : {